The Tin whistle is also called a penny whistle or feadóg stain. It is a well known and regularly used instrument in traditional Irish music.

 Video of Pat Tierney on Irish Whistle

 Whistle player Pat Tierney from Ballyjamesduff plays three reels ending with “Seán sa Ceó”.
-He is joined by John McCartan from Newtowngore, Co.
+Joined by John McCartan from Newtowngore, Co.
 Leitrim on guitar and Danny McGovern on bodhrán from Rostrevor, Co.
 Down.
-The music was recorded in Cavan on 8th December 2003.
+Recorded in Cavan on 8th December 2003.

 More info and videos at http://comhaltaslive.ie